-- Few topics added to Higher Tier, but significant increase in content for Foundation Tier. - Greater emphasis on problem solving. - 3 x 1 1⁄2 hour exams; 1 non-calculator, 2 calculator. - Students will be expected to know a set of standard formulae.
-Unfamiliar formulae will be quoted on the exam paper.
+- Few topics added to Higher Tier but significant increase in content for Foundation Tier - Greater emphasis on problem solving. - $3 \times 1 \frac{1}{2}$ hour exams - Students will be expected to know a set of standard formulae.
+Unfamiliar formulae will be given on the exam paper